Ubiquinol is the reduced active antioxidant form of CoQ10 (Coenzyme Q10).

 Coenzyme Q10 is naturally found in animal guts and blue fish.

-You can also find it in nuts, grains and seeds like soybeans, sesame, almonds, pistachios, beans, sesame seeds, hazelnuts.
+You can also find it in nuts, grains and seeds such as soybeans, sesame, almonds, pistachios, beans, sesame seeds, hazelnuts.

 Oils such as olive, sunflower or soy are also a good source of coenzyme q10.